 Pledge to walk this route and help firm up its place in the network - every walk helps.

-So far it has been reviewed by ten people and surveyed by zero people and
+So far it has been reviewed by twelve people and surveyed by one person and

 Your pledged routes will show up in your pledges Waylist.